 What's In This Article

 Shortness of breath and decreased lung function makes breathing difficult.
-Sometimes, doctors recommend their patients use an incentive spirometer.
+In addition to positioning your body for increased air flow, sometimes, doctors recommend their patients use an incentive spirometer.

 Incentive spirometers are prescribed after surgery or as part of a lung disease treatment plan.